tigerwill90/fox/README.md

 It is also possible to create a chain with multiple strategies that attempt to derive the client IP, stopping when the first one succeeds.

-See this [blog post](https://adam-p.ca/blog/2022/03/x-forwarded-for/) for general guidance on choosing a strategy that fit your needs.
 ````go
 f := fox.New(
     fox.DefaultOptions(),